 How is the TPEG set-aside from tuition reported?
-Do we show the tuition and fees net of the TPEG set-aside?
+Do we show the tuition and fees net of the TPEG setaside?
 The THECB's GASB Task Force recommendations direct us to record TPEG as tuition when it is awarded and applied to the student's account and when tuition discounts are offset at the same time.

 On the Statement of Revenues, Expenses, and Changes in Net Position (Exhibit 2), tuition should be reported net of the set-aside (based on a certain percentage of gross tuition).
 On the Schedule A Schedule of Operating Revenues, the TPEG set-aside is broken out and reported separately under the total tuition section, and the total actual award amount is listed as a deduction under the Scholarship Allowances and Discounts section in the process of presenting Total Net Tuition and Fees.
-(See Section 9.2 of this manual).
-Please note that item numbers tie to complete checklist in Appendix C.
+(See Sample of Schedule A in Section 9 of this manual).

-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria STATE MENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION (EXHIBIT 2) 56.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria STATEME F REVENUES, EXPENSES, AND CHANGES IN NET POSITION (EXHIBIT 2) 56.
 Does the statement distinguish between operating and non-operating revenues and expenses?
 [GASB 34, ¶100] 57.
 Has the college refrained from including taxes and gifts within the operating category?
 [GASB 34, ¶102] 58.
 Is operating income/loss reported as a separate line item?
 [GASB 34, ¶100] 59.
 Are state funds shown as non-operating revenue?
 60. Total operating revenues must tie to Schedule of Operating Revenues (Schedule A).
 61. Are expenses shown by functional classification on face of statement?
 Reported amounts must tie to Schedule of Operating Expenses by Object (Schedule B).
 62. Is depreciation expense reported separately from other expense?
-[APB 12, ¶5] 63.
+[GASB Cod.
+Sec.
+2200.127b] 63.
 Has bad debt expense been netted against related revenue or included as expense if it doesn't affect revenue?
 64. Is change in net position reported as a separate line item?